-HAND PLANES: How to Use Them Well
+HAND PLANES: Detailed Lesson On How to Use Them Well

 In a world where power tools rule, hand planes still offer the chance to boost the quality of your woodworking in ways you might not realize.
 This article will show how planes are used in a few different situations, including some you may never has seen before.
 No matter how good power tools get, there will always be jobs where a well-tuned hand plane is the best woodworking option.
 Drum-tight joints in stain-grade trim, hand-beveled raised panel doors, or hand-planed solid wood cabinet parts and fireplace mantles – in cases like these you can’t do better than a razor-sharp hand plane.
 And if this wasn’t enough, hand planes are undergoing something of a renaissance these days with the appearance of new planes on the market.
 More on this later.

-Before I share with you what I’ve learned about hand planes over the last 40 years, watch the video below.
+Before I share with you what I’ve learned about hand planes over the last 40 years, watch the video above if you haven’t.
 It shows how I use a hand plane to smoothen rough-cut lumber with no loud noise or airborne dust.
 You probably haven’t seen anything like this before.
 I don’t always smoothen wood this way any more, but I did this exclusively for years making custom furniture for clients as a teenager.
 I don’t know anyone else who planes lumber by hand like this in the old fashioned way, but it’s fun, effective, quiet and dust-free.

 How to Choose a Hand Plane